4Quant/LungStageAnnotator/HELP.md

 While the primary annotations are done in the 'Slice Viewer' the information for the annotations can be seen in the segmentation panel.
 The tool creates a new segmentation group at the beginning after loading each patient.
 This can have unlimited numbers of individual segments are labels added to it.

 In the slice viewer there are a few shortcuts which have been setup to ease operation and keep the labeling consistent.

-The tool has been setup with Shift+(T, M, or N) shortcuts to annotate regions.
-The default tool is the 3D sphere paint brush with a very small radius of 8 pixels.
+The tools open in another window and are the same (currently) as the 3D Slicer [SegmentEditor](https://www.slicer.org/wiki/Documentation/4.6/Modules/SegmentEditor#Effects), currently the focus is on using the 3D sphere brush but other quicker tools (optimized for 2D slices) are available.

 # Segmentations